infernojs/eslint-plugin-inferno/docs/rules/jsx-fragments.md

-# Enforce shorthand or standard form for React fragments (react/jsx-fragments)
+# Enforce shorthand or standard form for Inferno fragments (inferno/jsx-fragments)

-In JSX, a React fragment is created either with `<React.Fragment>...</React.Fragment>`, or, using the shorthand syntax, `<>...</>`.
+In JSX, a Inferno fragment is created either with `<Inferno.Fragment>...</Inferno.Fragment>`, or, using the shorthand syntax, `<>...</>`.
 This rule allows you to enforce one way or the other.

-Support for fragments was added in React v16.2, so the rule will warn on either of these forms if an older React version is specified in [shared settings][shared_settings].
+Support for fragments was added in Inferno v6, so the rule will warn on either of these forms if an older Inferno version is specified in [shared settings][shared_settings].

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.